Adrisel/dive_in_blazor/README.md

 # dive_in_blazor
-This project is to see how blazor works and the project structure
+This project is a frontend project based on blazor web assembly